puppeteer/puppeteer/docs/api.md

 ### Overview

-Puppeteer is a Node library which provides a high-level API to control Chromium over the DevTools Protocol.
+Puppeteer is a Node library which provides a high-level API to control Chromium or Chrome over the DevTools Protocol.

 Puppeteer API is hierarchical and mirrors browser structure.
 On the following diagram, faded entities are not currently represented in Puppeteer.